CarlSmoky/interview_client/README.md

 ### Current Issues

-- Counter doesn't start sometimes
+- Occasional issue with counter (hard to reproduce)

 ### Installation
 1. Clone this repository